IvicaDuspara/DS4Driver/README.md

 ## Introduction
 For questions and answers please see [FAQ](#FAQ).

-This is a Linux userspace driver for DUALSHOCK®4.
+This is a Linux user space driver for DUALSHOCK®4.
 It provides user with ability to map controller's buttons to keyboard buttons, assign macros to buttons, provide ability to change color and add rumble on button press.